 "Sorry if this stings."

 Sherlock didn't even flinch.
-He was focused on watching her as her gaze was then fixed on his hand.
+He was focused on watching her as her gaze remained fixed on his hand.
 It felt strange to have her tiny hand cradling his much larger one.
-It shouldn't work so well, shouldn't fit so well.
-But it absolutely did.
+It shouldn't work so well, shouldn't fit so well, but it absolutely did.
 He watched as her face got a bit pink every few moments, and he saw how she nervously chewed her lip, and how she kept almost looking back up at him but seemed to stop herself.
 He suddenly realized that his fingers were resting right on the pulse in her wrist.
 If he just applied a tiny bit more pressure...

-But no, he knew he didn't even need to.
+No, he knew he didn't even need to.
 He didn't need science and solid evidence when it came to Molly Hooper.
 He knew that she loved him.
-He was acutely aware of it by now, and he didn't need to acquire one bit more evidence.
-Case closed, he thought with an internal smirk...
-But he then also had to fight a subsequent sinking feeling in his stomach.
+He was acutely aware of it by now, and he didn't need to acquire one bit more of evidence.
+Case closed, he thought with an internal smirk...but he also had to fight a subsequent sinking feeling in his stomach.